TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 - [Everything](https://www.voidtools.com) - Locate files and folders by name instantly
 - [Fences](https://www.stardock.com/products/fences) - Automatically organize your desktop shortcuts and icons with Fences!
 - [f.lux](https://justgetflux.com) - Is your computer keeping you up late? f.lux is a free download that warms up your computer display at night, to match your indoor lighting
-- [ProcessHacker](https://processhacker.sourceforge.io) - A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
+- [ProcessHacker](https://processhacker.sourceforge.io) - A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware
 - [QTTabBar](qttabbar.wikidot.com) - Extends Explorer by tabs and extra folder views
 - [Rainmeter](https://www.rainmeter.net/) - Rainmeter allows you to display customizable skins on your desktop, from hardware usage meters to fully functional audio visualizers
+- [Speccy](https://www.ccleaner.com/speccy) - Need to find out what’s inside your computer?
+Speccy has all the information you need!
 - [TeraCopy](https://www.codesector.com/teracopy) - Official site of TeraCopy, a free utility designed to copy files faster and more secure.
 It can verify copied files to ensure they are identical